darkerego/evmTools/README.md

 <p>
 This repository exists for two reasons.
 First, because I am sure that these utils will help others.
 And second, because I am trying to build a portfolio in order to make myself more marketable.
-I really cannot understand why I do not have a cushy corporate job at this point, considering the highly specialized field that I am in, and considering I am pretty darn good at it.
 Reach out to me at chevisyoung at gmail dotkom if you'd like to hire me.
 I specialize in security, blockchain, particularly the Ethereum Virtual Machine.
 </p>